babakzobis/TicTacToe/README.md

 Let's get back to our elementary case and discover the following structure:
 * `BoardRepository` loading, saving and deleting game sessions.
 * `BoardPersistenceSource` providing the repository with a source of storage by abstracting the access to this source following the dependency inversion principle of [SOLI**D**](https://es.wikipedia.org/wiki/SOLID).
 So instead of depending on the specific implementation, we’re going to depend on an abstraction (an interface).
+So later the framwork layer will be able to provide us with an implementation.

 5. **Framework**

 Framework basically encapsulates the interaction with the framework, so that the rest of the code can be agnostic and reusable in another platform which is a real option with [Kotlin multi-platform](https://kotlinlang.org/docs/reference/multiplatform.html) projects!
-Framework only refers to the Android framework in this case, but with further features involving external libraries, we can expand it in order to interact with those SDKs.
+Framework only refers to the Android framework in this case, but with further features involving external libraries, we can expand it in order to interact with those APIs.

 Remember that the data layer needs to persist the current game, so the framework layer will provide a `BoardPersistenceSource` concretization called `SharedPrefsPersistenceSource`, which as the name indicates it, supports data storage with [`SharedPreferences`](https://developer.android.com/training/data-storage/shared-preferences) API.
 Our architecture allows us to amplify business entities persistence by providing a [Room](https://developer.android.com/topic/libraries/architecture/room) implementation for example.
 Or if it needs to do a request, we would use [Retrofit](https://square.github.io/retrofit/).